anthonyo1978/taketwo-ndis/PRPs/Automated Barch Drawdown.md

 🎯 Purpose

 The automation mechanism enables the automatic generation of billable transactions, based on predefined contract settings.
 Its purpose is to track spend accurately and autonomously, by running in the background and simulating the same logic as manual transaction creation — without manual input.
 This mechanism supports predictable billing cycles (e.g. weekly support), improving operational efficiency and ensuring timely cost recovery.

 🧠 Core Principles

-Out-of-Hours Execution: Automation runs during off-peak hours (e.g. 2 AM) to avoid performance impact.
+# Out-of-Hours Execution: Automation runs during off-peak hours (e.g. 2 AM) to avoid performance impact.

-Rigorous Dependency Handling: Transactions are created based on contract metadata with full traceability and validation.
+# Rigorous Dependency Handling: Transactions are created based on contract metadata with full traceability and validation.

-Failure Resilience:
+# Failure Resilience is built in as follows:

-All errors are trapped
+    - All errors are trapped

-No retries occur during the run
+    - No retries occur during the run ( at this stage)

-Detailed logging captures any issue
+    - Detailed logging captures any issue

-Named admins are alerted

-Human-Readable Logging: Comprehensive, verbose logs provide peace of mind and full transparency into automation runs
+# Named admins are alerted & importantly Human-Readable Logging: Comprehensive, verbose logs provide peace of mind and full transparency into automation runs

-State Awareness: The system remembers its last run and ensures the next billing point is never lost.
+# State and date awareness with the correct passing of the baton: The system remembers its last run and ensures the next billing point is never lost.

-Manual Compatibility: Manually created transactions co-exist with automated ones — both draw down from the same participant contract.
+# Manual Compatibility: Manually created transactions co-exist with automated ones — both draw down from the same participant contract.
+    - On this note, when the automation cvreates a transaction, this is visible within the funding scetion within the resident record
+    - also, this is available within on the transactions table, this table is a glabl view of all transactions for the provider, and never doesnt show a transaction!

 🏆 Goal

-When users create a funding contract, they can toggle on automated transaction creation.
+When users create a funding contract, they can toggle on or choose whether or not that contract will avaiol automated transaction creation.
 This is ideal for services with predictable billing patterns (e.g. weekly SIL support).
 Instead of staff entering transactions manually, the system generates them using settings from the contract: rate, service code, frequency, units, participant, etc.
+BUt it could conversely be the case that some users choose NOT to use automation - in this case the maniual path should always fork fine too!
+Some user may opt for a hybrid, where automated delivery can co exist dafetly and accuraetly with manual transactions Whatever the use, fully automated, hybrid or manual the core principla opf accurate finaincial spend and contract tracking must apply

 💡 Why It Matters

-Reduces Admin Work
-Eliminates repetitive data entry for standardised support.
+1. Reduces Admin Work - Eliminates repetitive data entry for standardised support.

-Ensures Claim Coverage
-Avoids the risk of missed claims due to human error.
+2. Ensures Claim Coverage - Avoids the risk of missed claims due to human error.

-Supports Scale
-Vital for high-volume service providers — e.g. SIL, community access, transport.
+3. Supports Scale - Vital for high-volume service providers — e.g. SIL, community access, transport.

-Speeds Up Revenue
-Quicker transaction creation = faster invoicing and claiming.
+4. Speeds Up Revenue - Quicker transaction creation = faster invoicing and claiming.

 ✅ Success Criteria
-✅ Metric	Description

 Auto Creation	Transactions are reliably created based on contract rules Scheduled Execution	Automation runs on a set cadence (e.g. nightly) No Duplicates	No transaction is created twice for the same window